thunderpleco/aws-query-in-place/README.md

 ```

-To verify:
+To check how many records count:

 ```sql
 select count(*) from spectrum.sales;
 ```

-Now, let's create the smaller table:
+Now, let's create the smaller table in Amazon Redshift:

 ```sql
 create table event(